Cochon de Lait Po-Boy

 - PLACE the pork in a shallow baking dish.
 Using the tip of a paring knife, make 16 narrow but deep slits in the meat, evenly spaced on all sides, and insert a piece of garlic deep into each slit.

-- COMBINE honey, paprika, mustard powder and salt and pepper in a small bowl.
+- COMBINE honey, hot sauce, paprika, mustard powder and salt and pepper in a small bowl.

 - RUB the spice mixture all over the pork.